File-based routing with React Router — Upgrading to v6

 Adding <Routes>

-React Router introduced a new <Routes> component that replaces the <Switch> component for defining routes.
-It offers a couple of advantages over the <Switch> component that has mainly to do with routes paths matching and routes nesting.
+component for defining routes.
+It offers a couple of advantages over the <Switch>

 // src/config/routes.tsx import { Routes, Route } from 'react-router-dom' // ... export const Routes = (): JSX.Element => { const App = preserved?.['_app'] || Fragment const NotFound = preserved?.['404'] || Fragment return ( <App> <Suspense fallback={'Loading...'}> <Routes>{/* ... */}</Routes> </Suspense> </App> ) }